MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/site-is-read-only.md

 > 403 Forbidden

-There are many scenarios which can cause one of these messages during SharePoint maintenance events, but the most frequent cause is that the site has been locked or closed.
+There're many scenarios which can cause one of these messages during SharePoint maintenance events, but the most frequent cause is that the site has been locked or closed.

 ## Automated troubleshooting